1. Try not to use the number four

 5. Some people will rest their head on your shoulder in the train

 The Japanese are known for being hard workers.
 Even to the point of death.
 They even have a term for it.
-It’s called karoshi, or death by overworking.
+It’s called karoshi, or death by overwork.
 So, don’t be surprised when a Japanese salaryman will rest their head on your shoulder.

 6. Remove your shoes when you enter someone’s house

 This is an absolute rule.
-Japanese hate having their floors dirty, well I guess everyone of us.
+Japanese hate having their floors dirty, well I guess every one of us.
 Bringing your shoes inside means they have to expend extra energy to clean up after you leave.